pingwin02/MusicBro/README.md

 - `TOKEN`: Token of the bot.
 - `CLIENT_ID`: Client ID of the bot.
 - `ADMIN_ID`: ID of the admin.
-- `PORT`: Port on which the website will be hosted. (default: 8080)

 For example: